httpwg/http2-spec/README.md

 * Pushing to the master branch will automatically generate the HTML on the gh-pages branch.
 * You'll need xml2rfc, Java and Saxon-HE available.
 You can override the default locations in the environment.
+On a Mac with [Homebrew](http://mxcl.github.io/homebrew/), "saxon-b" is the right package.
 * Making the txt and html for the latest drafts is done with "make".

-On a Mac with [Homebrew](http://mxcl.github.io/homebrew/), "saxon-b" is the right package.
+* Output for a specific draft can be made using "make http2" or "make header-compression".

 NOTE WELL